Low Level Laser Therapy for Hair Loss: How Long Before You See Results

 Low level laser therapy works by powering up the ATP located in the mitochondria of hair cells and this naturally boosts the energy levels in even dormant follicles, acting like a hair stimulator in the hair growth process.

-This process of hair regrowth will happen in phases, similar to the four phases of your hair’s natural hair growth cycle and you can expect to see results with continued usage.
+This process of hair regrowth with an LLLT cap will happen in phases, similar to the four phases of your hair’s natural hair growth cycle and you can expect to see results with continued usage.